niicao/google-photos-downloader/README.md

 Add a subtitle generator and the possibility to post the photos to Instagram

 ### Finished
-Right now, the script can list all the albums, list the photos inside a chosen album and download all favorite photos or an albums'
+Right now, the script can list all the albums, list the photos inside a chosen album and download all favorite photos or an albums
+The function for processing the images is done and with a few tests, INTER_AREA was found to be the best method for rescaling the image.